Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

   imageAlt: Image
 ---

 Hello!
 My name is Britney Whittington, and I had the honor of being part of Quansight's 2025 cohort of interns.
 For the past three months, I worked with [Nathan Goldbaum](https://github.com/ngoldbaum) to improve the thread safety of NumPy's test suite.
-This project involved messing with various parts of NumPy, and even some other libraries.
+This project involved working with various parts of NumPy and other libraries.

 Thread safety in Python is something that will become more prevalent with the release of free-threaded builds of Python.
 This blog post details my journey with improving the thread safety of a large library, so if you ever decide to tackle making your own code and test suite more thread-safe, this may be helpful!
 So feel free to kick back as I describe how I messed with NumPy's test suite, from my first one-line commit to messing with the CI jobs.

-### Table of Contents (WIP)
+## Table of Contents (WIP)

 - [Part One: Background](#part-one-background)
 - [Part Two: Setup](#part-two-setup)